beve-org/beve/README.md

 ## Endianness

-The default endianness is expected to be `little endian`.
-Implementors may support endian conversions or clearly communicate the use of big endian for specialized applications.
+The endianness must be `little endian`.

 ## File Extension

 The standard extension for crusher files should be `.crush`

-If big endian is used in a file then the extension standard is `.bcrush`

 ## Implementations